 After users log in to see private output, an account link displays in the output interface for HTML5 targets (not for other output types).
 If the output is not set to private, this link is not shown.
 When users hover over the link, a menu shows two options.

-For more details about making output private, see the Central online Help.
+For more details about making output private, see the documentation for Flare Online.

 How to Customize the Location of the Account Link